Cyfrin/Updraft/courses/blockchain-basics/1-basics/18-making-your-first-transaction-on-zksync/+page.md

 ---
-title: First Transaction on zkSync
+title: First transaction to zkSync
+---

 _Follow along with the video_